rafaelsampaio/cicd-demo/README-azure.md

 ### Part 4 - After the 2nd scan

-To access the Kibana dashboard, point to your NGINX service URL using port 5601.
+Access the Kibana dashboard.
 When we check a reduced number of vulnerabilities, some of them related to content and settings in application and server, and the dashboard show some alerts.
 We can fix some server/application issues in NGINX, by adding the following to [app/nap-vs.yaml](app/nap-vs.yaml), after the `requestHeaders` settings.
-Please, update the hostname value.
+Please, update the host ```value``` in the config below.

 ```yaml
         responseHeaders: